Buying vs Renting Skis and Boots

 Established wisdom says that if you live near a ski resort or ski a lot you should buy your equipment, as it makes financial sense.
 If you ski just once a year for your annual vacation, then rent.
 But today our work and private lives are evolving.
 We are much more mobile than ever before and this has changed skiing habits.
 Today the average skier may not just ski once or twice, but five times a year or more.
 How should that affect your decision then?

 Firstly, we’ll look at the benefits of renting skis.
 The first thing to remember is that when you rent, you can choose skis for the snow conditions of the time.
 If things change on the slopes, you usually will have the ability to swap them for something more suitable.
 As ski technology has developed, this specialization for conditions has become more pronounced and has become a more important benefit of renting in recent years.

 Renting also solves one of the most significant issues with skiing, and that is the effort of getting skis from your home to the snow.
 This is a major consideration if you have to travel a significant distance.
 Skis are unwieldy things.
 Awkwardly shaped, they take up a lot of room and are a nightmare in airports.
 This transport issue has also become more pronounced in recent years, particularly if you have to fly to reach a ski resort.
-With airlines slapping fees on extra bags and extra baggage weight, ski boots are certain make a difference when it comes to your baggage cost.
+With airlines slapping fees on extra bags and extra baggage weight, ski boots and skis are certain make a difference when it comes to your baggage cost.
 That cost might eat up some or much of the savings you expected to get while using your own skis and boots at the ski resort.